Great Britain (revision in LCSH and NAF); and geographic name policy

 On February 19, 2025, Judith Cannan, then chief of PTCP, announced on PCCList in response to feedback about tentative monthly list 2412a received during February 13-18.
 Her response indicated that “The Library of Congress defers to the United States Board on Geographic Names (BGN) for place names contained within our controlled vocabularies and classification.
 For more information, please see our Subject Headings Manual sheet H 690 Formulating Geographic Headings and visit the BGN webpage.”

 So, if the deferral to BGN with respect to geographic names is as absolute as claimed by LC, I think these steps would be necessary: 1.
-Revise all LCSH and NAF headings using the form “Great Britain” for the jurisdiction.
-2. Make a separate LCSH for “Great Britain” representing only the island, and revise the scope note for existing LCSH “British Isles“.
+Revise all LCSH and NAF headings using the form “Great Britain” for the jurisdiction to “United Kingdom”.
+2. Revise the existing LCSH form to “Great Britain (Island)” and update its scope note so that it represents only the island, and revise the scope note for existing LCSH “British Isles“.
 3. Remove the exceptions found in the MGDs/PSs mentioned above.

 Or if not: Revise LC/PCC policy (including SHM H690 and the LC PCC PS/MGDs mentioned above for the RDA element: preferred name of place and access point for place, mentioned above), to give greater weight to other authoritative sources besides GNIS/BGN.
 This seems especially true for establishing or changing names of international waters, disputed territories, and other geographic features shared across tribal or national jurisdictions.